About At-Large Representatives

 Colleen Norden

 Colleen has been our fearless Staff Council leader, serving both as President and At Large Representative*.
-This marks her second year in these roles, with her term ending in June 2024.
+This marks her third year in these roles, with her term ending in June 2026.
 Her dedication to staff representation is evident in her commitment to understanding and addressing critical areas.

 When asked what drew her to join staff council, Colleen shared, “I first got involved with Staff Council by joining the Compensation and Benefits Committee.
 I had been a board member for a community kitchen where I was a commercial producer and worked for a non-profit so was familiar with governance and wanted to get involved at Middlebury.
 In my role as president, I’ve tried to attend some meetings for each committee to get to know them.
-I’m really excited about some of the new committees this year and how they will allow us to increase work in these critical areas—continuous improvement, conflict transformation, and resources.
+I’m really excited the newest committees that will allow us to increase work in these critical areas—continuous improvement, conflict transformation, and resources.

 I’d considered running for the council for a few years but I’m not sure I would have if it hadn’t been for multiple people who continued encouraging me to join.
 I was concerned about balancing Staff Council with my position’s workload.
 I’ll admit it hasn’t been easy.
 What it has done is provide me with a space to take all those conversations I have had with various colleagues and students and apply them through Staff Council work.
 Having opportunities to learn about and improve Middlebury at all points within its operations makes work meaningful for me.